mvcds/my-library/summaries/invisible-women/8 - The myth of meritocracy.md

 Blind hiring and promotion process are possible and should be based on [[Data]].

-**Data gap example**: it took a senior Google top employee to get pregnated before she realize that they should have preganancy reserved parking spaces - she felt ashamed of never have thought about this until it was her turn.
+**Data gap example**: it took a senior Google top employee to get pregnant before she realize that they should have pregnancy reserved parking spaces - she felt ashamed of never have thought about this until it was her turn.

 ---